MRKonrad/MRKonrad/_posts/2014-06-22-ShMolli-CLUT.md

 </ul>

 ##Comments
+* I could not find how to add custom CLUT not using OsiriX CLUT editor.
+So I hardcoded CLUT in a plugin.
+Feel free to sugest a better solution =]
-* Original map has 4096 color levels, Osirix uses only 256
+* Original map has 4096 color levels, Osirix uses only 256, so I took every 16th value from original map.